Breaking Bread, Building Bridges:

 But here's the thing: She didn't just like to cook; she liked US.
 She had an overwhelming love for her family that motivated her to stock her cupboards with sugar, flour, eggs, and every pie filling known to man.
 Oh, some write love letters, send cards, or express themselves in hugs and kisses.
 My Nana crammed pies down everyone she loved.

 Upon a most recent reading of a very long short story called "Babette's Feast" by Isaak 'I-had-a-fahm-in-Ah-frica' Dineson, I remembered why it was so important for me to ask people over for meals and prepare something that would satisfy them.
 Babette, a widowed victim of the French Civil War, comes to Denmark to work for two religiously prudish sisters.
 Babette gives the sisters 14 years of devotion and servitude, helping them to aid the poor and elderly.
-She eventually wins 10,000 francs in the French lottery, and instead of getting the heck out of dodge, Babette decides she will spend ALL of her winnings by giving the town people a gift of one night of gluttonous eating and drinking!
+She eventually wins 10,000 francs in the French lottery, and instead of getting the heck out of dodge, Babette decides she will spend ALL of her winnings by giving the town people a gift of one night of fabulous eating and drinking!
 Woo hoo!

 It can take everything out of a person to prepare a meal, and you can throw yourself into it when you love the people you are serving.
 Babette had a lot to give because a lot was given to her.
 I get that.
 Totally.